2025 measles response

 Should your child get a measles vaccine early because measles is in Utah?

 We strongly encourage at least 1 dose of MMR for all people older than 1 year of age, even if they have not been exposed to someone with measles.
-We consider the risk for measles to the general public to be low since Utah has only a small number of measles cases and it is not spreading in the general community.
-As a result, we don't recommend early vaccination for infants in Utah.

 Young children can get their second MMR dose before 4 years old.
-The protection after 1 dose is very good, so at this time Utah Department of Health and Human Services is not recommending giving an early second dose of MMR.
-Parents who are concerned could discuss this option with their doctor.
+The protection after 1 dose is very good, so at this time the Utah Department of Health and Human Services is not recommending giving an early second dose of MMR.
+Parents who are concerned should discuss this option with their doctor.

 Do you need to get a booster shot because measles is in Utah?